 Students have the opportunity to participate in the breakfast program each morning.
 Breakfast for Lower School students is served in the B-Wing Chapel.
-Breakfast for Middle School and Upper School students is served in the MAC Café.
+Breakfast for Middle School and Upper School students is served in the MAC Café and can only be consumed in the MAC Café eating area, as food is not permitted in the Middle School or Upper School classrooms.
 Students purchasing a breakfast will have their school lunch account debited for the purchase (\$2.00).
 Students are required to report to class before the tardy bell.
 No excuse passes will be written for students arriving late to class due to participation in the breakfast program, with the exception of students riding a late bus.